lynnfaraday/aresmush.com/clients.md

 4. Find the 'Starting Encoding' dropdown.
 5. Select 'UTF-8'.

+{% note %}
-{% include note.html content="This setting will take effect for any new worlds.
-For existing worlds, you'll have to adjust the same setting under Address Book -> Edit World -> Connection -> Starting Encoding." %}
+This setting will take effect for any new worlds.
+For existing worlds, you'll have to adjust the same setting under Address Book -> Edit World -> Connection -> Starting Encoding.
+{% endnote %}

 ### Editing